jflamy/jfirmata_experiment/README.md

 # owlcms-firmata
-owlcms-firmata is a user-configurable device driver for Olympic weightlifting refereeing devices.
+owlcms-firmata is a user-configurable device driver for refereeing devices used with the [owlcms](https://owlcms.github.io/owlcms4-prerelease/#/index) Olympic Weightlifting competition management system.
+This program allows hobbyists to build their own devices using Arduino boards and uses configuration files to change pin assignments as required.
+No programming is required.

+Diagrams and configuration files are provided for common device configurations:

+- [Timekeeper Buttons](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/timekeeper) The buttons can be connected to the announcer laptop and do not interfere, or to a separate timekeeper laptop if one is used.
+- [Refereeing Devices](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/referee) This is the typical owlcms setup, used with a laptop provides the down signal and buzzer.
+The design includes LEDs and buzzers to provide reminders and summon the referees.
+These can be omitted to create a minimal buttons-only design.
+- [Refereeing with External Down Signal Light and Buzzer](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/refereeDownSignal) Two relays control the external light and buzzer.
+This allows compliance with the traditional competition setup.
+- [Jury President Buttons](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/juryButtons)  This is the typical owlcms setup, used with a laptop that shows the referee and jury member decisions.
+- [Full Jury President Console with Indicator Lights](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/timekeeper).
+This diagram shows how a device that has all the indicator lights described in the IWF TCRR can be built.

-The driver allows devices built with Arduino (or similar) boards to interface with the [owlcms](https://owlcms.github.io/owlcms4-prerelease/#/index) Olympic Weightlifting competition management system.
-It relays commands from owlcms to the board and sends events from the board back to owlcms.
-The program can handle fully IWF-compliant Timekeeper, Referee, and Jury Devices (see the [diagrams](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams) section for examples.)
+The driver relays commands from owlcms to the board and sends events from the board back to owlcms.
+Any board that can be loaded with [Firmata](https://github.com/firmata/protocol) can be used.
+The following illustrates the process using the refereeing devices.

-The illustration below uses the refereeing devices as an example.

 ![overview](docs/img/overview.png)

-This program allows hobbyists to build their own devices and change pin assignments as required.
 Any board that can be loaded with  [Firmata](https://github.com/firmata/protocol) can be used.
 Firmata (see the [firmware](https://github.com/owlcms/owlcms-firmata/tree/main/firmware) folder) is loaded once and not touched afterwards.
 The program also supports the pin assignments for commercial devices being developed by the [Blue-Owl](https://github.com/scottgonzalez/blue-owl) project.

 The pin configuration for a device is read from an Excel spreadsheet.